- In the US, one person will die every 52 minutes as the result of complications from an eating disorder

 What do you say to someone with an eating disorder?

-We asked current sufferers and these were the responses:
+We asked those currently struggling, and these were their responses.

 - Offer to accompany the person to a therapy appointment.
 If the person is not in therapy, offer to set up an appointment and go with him/her.